 "This spring vegetable tart only looks hard to make and would be a perfect centerpiece for any special occasion," writes Chef John.
 "Just put it out on the table a little bit early so everyone can get their Instagramming in."

 If your Easter table is just a handful of people, you may want to keep the menu more simple and special.
-Replace a meaty main with this light, fresh spring pasta.
+Replace a meaty Easter dinner main with this light, fresh spring pasta.

 Pork Tenderloin Diablo

-Mustard may be classic with pork, but this sauce is on another level: Mustard, horseradish, and cayenne pepper combine for one unique and stand-out sauce for a classic Easter main dish.
+Mustard may be classic with pork, but this sauce is on another level: Mustard, horseradish, and cayenne pepper combine for one unique and stand-out sauce for a classic Easter dinner idea.